 What We Love: Highly durable, keeps things cold and hot for a long time

 Yeti is known for making products that can handle the elements and its water bottle, the Rambler, is no exception.
 The 26-ounce Rambler keeps drinks cold (or hot) for hours and can handle your rough-and-tumble lifestyle whether that means throwing the bottle in a diaper bag or going on a hike.

 Made from stainless steel, the Rambler is resistant to punctures, rust, and shattering.
 Its double-wall insulation also guarantees it’s safe from condensation.
 And it comes in 12 UV-resistant colors.
 Users love drinking from the chug lid and appreciate that the bottle is dishwasher safe.
 If you prefer to drink from a straw, you can purchase a Yeti straw lid.

 Material: Stainless steel | Sizes: 26 ounces | Dishwasher Safe: Yes

 Best Stainless Steel: Corkcicle Stainless Steel Canteen

-What We Like: Chic silicone bottom keeps it in place
+What We Love: Chic silicone bottom keeps it in place

-What We Don't Like: Some users report leaky lids
+What We Don't Love: Some users report leaky lids

 The Corkcicle 25-ounce canteen is both stylish and effective.
 The stainless steel water bottle is triple insulated and well-reputed for keeping hot drinks hot and cold drinks cold for hours.
 One user even reported that their champagne was still bubbly and drinkable two days later.